ibm-cloud-docs/containers/cs_uc_gov.md

 **Step 2: Provide access to data with APIs**
 * Use {{site.data.keyword.apiconnect_long}} for the API economy platform.
 APIs allow the public and private sectors to combine data into their apps.
 * Create clusters for public-private apps, which are driven by the APIs.
-* Structure apps into a set of cooperative microservices that run within {{site.data.keyword.containerlong_notm}}, which is based on functional areas of apps and their dependencies.
+* Structure apps into a set of cooperative microservices that run within {[product_name_notm}}, which is based on functional areas of apps and their dependencies.
-* Deploy the apps to containers that run in {{site.data.keyword.containerlong_notm}}.
-Built-in HA tools in {{site.data.keyword.containerlong_notm}} balance the workloads, including self-healing and load balancing.
+* Deploy the apps to containers that run in {[product_name_notm}}.
+Built-in HA tools in {[product_name_notm}} balance the workloads, including self-healing and load balancing.
 * Provide standardized DevOps dashboards through Kubernetes, open-source tools familiar to all types of Developers.

 **Step 3: Innovate with IBM Garage and cloud services**